-Philips Alarms Alarm Description Priority Check CO 2 adapter Airway adapter is removed from the Capnostat or optical blockage on the windows of the airway adapter.
+Philips Alarms Alarm Description Priority Automatic/User set Check CO 2 adapter Airway adapter is removed from the Capnostat or optical blockage on the windows of the airway adapter.
 Sent from the module.
-Low CO 2 out of range CO 2 value is out of range.
+Low Automatic CO 2 out of range CO 2 value is out of range.
 Sent from the module.
-Low CO 2 Sensor fault CO 2 sensor fault detected.
+Low Automatic CO 2 Sensor fault CO 2 sensor fault detected.
 Sent from the module.
-Low Capnostat not initialized Capnostat is not initialized.
+Low Automatic CO 2 line disconnected CO 2 connector is disconnected.
 Sent from the module.
-Silent message CO 2 sidestream is not connected CO_2 sidestream adapter is disconnected.
+Low Automatic Capnostat not initialized Capnostat is not initialized.
+Sent from the module. message Automatic Sample Line disconnected $CO_2$ sidestream adapter is disconnected from the module.
 Sent from the module.
-Low CO 2 check sampling line Check CO 2 sampling line for occlusion.
+Low Automatic CO2 check sampling line Check CO 2 sampling line for occlusion.
 Sent from the module.
-Low CO 2 pump life exceeded CO_2 pump life is exceeded.
+Low Automatic CO 2 pump life exceeded CO 2 pump life is exceeded.
 Perform maintenance.
 Sent from the module.
-Info CO 2 Sensor over temp Philips sensor is over temperature Silent message
+Info Automatic CO 2 Sensor over temp Philips sensor is over temperature message Automatic